eclipse-sumo/sumo/docs/web/docs/Networks/PlainXML.md

   This may cause collision if unsafe signal plans are used.
 Note, that collisions within the intersection will never be detected.
 - `priority_stop`: This works like a
-  *priority*-junction but vehicles on minor links alway have to stop before passing
+  *priority*-junction but vehicles on minor links always have to stop before passing
 - `allway_stop`: This junction works like
   an [*All-way stop*](https://en.wikipedia.org/wiki/All-way_stop)